 In 2016, tax filing becomes mandatory for some taxpayers.
 Users who opt for Internet filing have an additional time limit with respect to the filing deadline.

 There are different dates for sending paper and tax returns online.
 These dates are called the filing dates.
-This year, taxpayers will have until May 17 to send their paper return to the tax authorities.
+Generally, taxpayers will have until Mid May to send their paper return to the tax authorities.

 There are penalties for sending a late tax return.

-Penalties and increases related to overtime without reporting.
 After the deadline for filing the return, you are subject to a 10% mark-up applied to the tax you will have to pay.
-This increase shall be increased to 40% if the declaration has not been filed within 30 days of the first formal notice by the tax authorities and 80% if the situation has not been regularized within 30 days of the second warning.
+These penalties may be increased to 40% if the declaration has not been filed within 30 days of the first formal notice by the tax authorities and 80% if the situation has not been regularized within 30 days of the second warning.

 The paper return

-As long as you send your paper return before the deadline, the tax authority will guarantee you to calculate your tax bill and show you the result before the payment date of the tax year.
+As long as you send your paper return before the deadline, the tax authority will guarantee the calculation of your tax bill and communicate you the taxable amount before the payment date of the tax year.
 The tax authority calculates the tax bill for each income tax return it processes.
 However, if you file a late return, you are no longer assured of receiving the return on time.

 You can declare online from any computer or tablet by logging on to the official tax website impots.gouv.fr and then visiting your private area.